neonmik/Wave-Machine-Firmware/README.md

         - Add MIDI channel assignment to start up
         - Add a MIDI settings structure and a way of saving persistant data (via EEPROM)

+            ?
+Bug: When switch sync modes in from USB to UART, MIDI messages get jumbled - Pitch bend gets shifted down, when no pitchbend messages should be being sent.
+Think this is an Ableton issue, but only happens with my synth.

     - Clock: